proatwork/generator-magetwo-code/README.md

 ## What it does
 This generator creates a simple, frontend oriented, barebone Magento2 module

+#### If you are starting a new module and want to add it as a composer dependency
+- Make sure to add the git remote when prompted (it generates the files directly in that directory without creating the `Vendor/Module` folders.)
+- Create the module structure in app/code as so `mkdir -p Vendor/Module/`.
+- `cd` into `Vendor/Module`,  `git init` and `git remote add origin ...`
+- Run `yo` or `yo magetwo-code`

 #### Headsup!

 I made the generator with CodeKit in mind, so
 - `.scss` should be compiled to `.css`
 - `example.source.js` should be compiled/compressed to `example.js` (or whatever name you like)